 By its nature, diabetes causes increased glucose levels, decreased blood flow, and nerve issues.
 However, it can also affect sensory function and bladder sensation.
-Because of these factors, we often see links between diabetes and frequent urination, as well as diabetes and urinary tract infections (UTIs).
-A few ways that diabetes can lead to incontinence are:
+Because of these factors, we often see links between diabetes and frequent urination, and diabetes and urinary tract infections (UTIs).

-Diabetes medication can often lead to urinary incontinence symptoms.
+- Diabetes medication can often lead to urinary incontinence symptoms.
 The medication, in an attempt to regulate high blood sugar levels, forces glucose from the blood out into the urine.
 When this happens, the bladder can become irritated, leading to incontinence.

-Increased glucose levels can also cause nerve damage (autonomic neuropathy) similar to peripheral neuropathy, which occurs in diabetics when they lose sensation in their legs and feet.
+- Increased glucose levels can also cause nerve damage (autonomic neuropathy) similar to peripheral neuropathy, which occurs in diabetics when they lose sensation in their legs and feet.
 This autonomic neuropathy can cause you to develop a neurogenic bladder, also resulting in urinary incontinence.

-The excessive thirst caused by diabetes can be a contributor to incontinence issues, as well.
+- The excessive thirst caused by diabetes can be a contributor to incontinence issues, as well.
 Drinking excessive amounts of fluid at one time increases pressure on the bladder and leads to more frequent urination.
 It can also contribute to nocturia (waking up multiple times during the night to use the restroom) which disrupts sleep and irritates the bladder.

-High blood sugar levels can contribute to frequent urinary tract infections (UTI) which can contribute to an overactive bladder and urinary frequency.
+- High blood sugar levels can contribute to frequent urinary tract infections (UTI) which can contribute to an overactive bladder and urinary frequency.

 Other contributing risk factors that can lead to urinary incontinence are:

-Enlarged prostate glands
+- Enlarged prostate glands.

-Genitourinary syndrome due to menopause/hormonal changes
+- Genitourinary syndrome due to menopause/hormonal changes.

-Previous urinary tract surgery
+- Previous urinary tract surgery.